kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ##### location.topology.k8s.io
 It contains the location of the k8s cluster
-* It could be a country, region, zone, or any other location information
+* It could contain the country, region, zone, rack or any other location information with a hierarchical structure separated by a slash (/).
+* The exact format of the location is up to the cluster manager to define.
+Each implementation should add a prefix to the location string to avoid collision with other vendors.
 * It is immutable

 Here is an example of a location.topology.k8s.io ClusterProperty